scotv/autocomplete.js/README.md

 autocomplete.js is a Javascript project with purpose to propose an autocomplete, fast, lite and without dependency.

+This branch `plus` is only the experimental commits for some new ideas.
+Pull requests will be sent from the `master` branch.

 ###Documentation

 The documentation is available [here](http://autocomplete-js.com).